 CHECK YOUR CREDIT REPORT

 Not every system is perfect, and if you have recently undergone bankruptcy, it’s possible that information is not updated with the credit bureau.
 If a debt is showing up on your credit report that was included in your bankruptcy, contact either Equifax or Transunion as soon as possible to notify them of the error.
 You will need to provide a copy of your Discharge Certificate to prove your bankruptcy.

 Start planning for the future!
 An RRSP account will be a huge help in the long run, and some banks will even provide a loan to deposit into your RRSP that matches your first contribution of $1,000.
 That $2,000 RRSP contribution can provide you with a refund at tax time as well, which can then help pay off the loan.
+We have a whole article on RRSPs here for you if you’re looking for some more information on RRSPs.
 (Tip: Remember to make RRSP contributions at the beginning of the year so that you get a year’s worth of compound growth!)

 If you’re not paying attention to your spending habits, things can get out of control.
 Make a point of being mindful of your spending, and check your bank statements to see what unnecessary purchases can be sacrificed.

 CREATE A BUDGET

 Just because you don’t need to report to your Trustee anymore doesn’t mean you shouldn’t keep up with some of the tasks required of you during your bankruptcy.
 Once you have a good sense of where your money is going, create a detailed budget that can keep you on track with your financial goals.
 Budget for priority items like your bills and savings contributions, and give yourself a set amount that you can have fun with so that you can still enjoy yourself.
 (Tip: Always spend LESS than you earn.
 This is key in creating a successful budget that doesn’t rely on loans and credit, and can help rebuild your finances.)